 Three unlikely, unsuspecting souls who come face-to-face with that moment in their lives when they must stand and be counted.
 For Sheldon, it's difficult because he doesn't appear to be the...
 See full summary »

 Far distant from Earth on a red planet of Antars, a tyrant Zanu has killed their king and imprisoned the queen.
 The crown prince, their son, named Yubi (Christopher Burton) has escaped to ...
 See full summary »

 Two school kids strike up a friendship with an orphaned puppy named Benji.
 When danger befalls them and they end up kidnapped by robbers who are in over their heads, Benji and his scruffy sidekick come to the rescue.

-A cavalry outpost in the Wild West of 19th Century USA is in need of horses.
-The captain of the outpost gets word that they're to receive a shipment of fine Arabians.
-What he gets is a shipment of camels.Written by
+A cavalry outpost in the Wild West of nineteenth century U.S. is in need of horses.
+The Captain of the outpost gets word that they're about to receive a shipment of fine Arabians.
+What he gets, is a shipment of camels.Written by

 0 of 0 people found this review helpful.

 Was this review helpful to you?